JasonEricZhan/Algorithms/README.md

 # Algorithms
-What I learned from the book or otherplace and try to change it to make it better
+What I learned from the book , class or otherplace and try to change it to make it better

 <b>1.
 Building Heap of bottom up (iteration)</b>